Our Partners

 Our Scientific Sponsors

-The Women’s Brain Foundation organizes events, workshops and ECM (continuous medical education credits) courses for companies and organizations interested in furthering their understanding of sex and gender differences in brain and mental health as the gateway to precision medicine.
+The Women’s Brain Foundation organises events, workshops and ECM (continuous medical education credits) courses for companies and organisations interested in furthering their understanding of sex and gender differences in brain and mental health as the gateway to precision medicine.

 Our Collaborators

-The Women’s Brain Foundation aims to build a coalition of institutions and organizations who share our goal of improving the life millions of women.
+The Women’s Brain Foundation aims to build a coalition of institutions and organisations who share our goal of improving the life millions of women.

-Previous Partners Include: Taskforce4Women, Wake Forest University, TriangulateHealth, High Lantern Group, Demenzworld, Brain Capital Alliance, Nextgen Brain Health, Smyle, Universiteit Gent, Women’s Brain Health Initiative, Women’s World Banking, The University of Queensland, Women against Alzheimer’s, Global Brain Health Institute, University of Bern, University of Luzern, The Lancet Neurology, BrightFocus Foundation, Medical Science Sex and Gender Equity, EFNA, Global Alliance on Women’s Brain Health, cfi.co, Global CEOInitiative on Alzheimer’s Disease, Davos Alzheimer’s Collaborative, One Neurology, Altoida, Brain Circle
+Previous Collaborators Include: Taskforce4Women, Wake Forest University, TriangulateHealth, High Lantern Group, Demenzworld, Brain Capital Alliance, Nextgen Brain Health, Smyle, Universiteit Gent, Women’s Brain Health Initiative, Women’s World Banking, The University of Queensland, Women against Alzheimer’s, Global Brain Health Institute, University of Bern, The Lancet Neurology, BrightFocus Foundation, Medical Science Sex and Gender Equity, EFNA, Global CEO Initiative on Alzheimer’s Disease, Davos Alzheimer’s Collaborative, Altoida, Brain Circle

 Our mission thrives thanks to the invaluable support of numerous organisations that generously dedicate their time to our cause.
 We are delighted to collaborate with the following partners.